 How to tell the difference between a message stick and a tjurunga (churinga)

-Tjurungas (sometimes spelled ‘churingas’) are sacred objects from Central Australia that are the exclusive property of initiated men.
+Tjurungas (sometimes spelled ‘churingas’) are sacred objects from Central Australia and parts of Western Australia that are the exclusive property of initiated men.
 Traditionally, they should not be seen by women or uninitiated boys.
 In some communities of Central Australia, tjurungas became de-sacralised in the early twentieth century meaning that they became fully public and unrestricted.
 In other communities they remained sacred.
 There are also places where they have been de-sacralised and later re-sacralised.
 In the 20th-century, the tjurunga tradition spread west across the Western Desert and northwest into the Kimberley.
 To this day, tjurungas remain sacred and highly restricted in the Pilbara and the Kimberley.

 On the whole tjurungas tend to be larger than message sticks, and they are always flattened or slightly convex.
-They are almost always symmetrical, and well polished with long tapering at each end.
+They are almost always basically symmetrical, and well polished with long tapering at each end.
 Some are wider and more ovoid, like a shield.
 They are never notched but have very carefully executed and regular designs on their flat surfaces.
 A typical Central Australian design involves a series of evenly spaced and evenly sized concentric circles linked by sets of parallel vertical lines or divided by horizontal vertical lines.
 Other common motifs include parallel meandering lines or semi-circles.
 A typical design from the northwest of Western Australia involves a pattern of concentric diamonds or concentric squares taking up most of the surface of the object.